GMC-DRL/MetaBox/README.md

 0. Check out the [Requirements](#Requirements) above.

-1. if you want to run the built-in baseline MetaBBO-RL instead of your own agent, you can try `MetaBox` through:
+1. If you want to run the built-in `MetaBBO-RL` or `MetaBBO-SL` baselines instead of your own agent, you can try `MetaBox` through:

-    The built-in baseline MetaBBO-RL that we provide:
+    The built-in `MetaBBO-RL` baselines that we provide:

     | Algorithm Name | Corresponding Agent Class | Corresponding Backbone Optimizer Class |
     | :------------: | :-----------------------: | :------------------------------------: |